Record and report public interest disclosures

 Before disclosing the identity of a person making a PID as part of a disciplinary process, show cause process or other circumstance where natural justice must be afforded, an officer of a public sector entity must:

 - consider whether there is sufficient information and evidence that can be put to the subject officer without including the identity of a person making a PID

-- if not, and disclosure of the identity of a person who made a PID is contemplated, conduct a risk assessment to assess the liklihood of reprisal action being taken if the identity of the person was disclosed, and
+- if not, and disclosure of the identity of a person who made a PID is contemplated, conduct a risk assessment to assess the likelihood of reprisal action being taken if the identity of the person was disclosed, and

 - make and keep a record of the decision whether or not to disclose the identity of a person making a PID, the information taken into account, and reasons for decision.

 A Public Interest Disclosure Risk Assessment and Reprisal Management Guide has been assigned to assist public sector entities to assess the risk of reprisal.